storybookjs/react-native/docs/configure_storybook.md

 We allow you to use almost all [Webpack configurations](https://webpack.github.io/docs/configuration.html).
 So, you can customize as you wish.

+## Custom Babel Config

+Storybook will first search for a `.babelrc` inside the storybook config directory, and then at your project's root.
+If it doesn't find either of these files, it will use its default configuration instead.

 ## Load Custom HTML Head Content

 Sometimes, we need to load custom DOM nodes inside the HTML `<head>` tag.
 For an example, this is how we can load TypeKit fonts with React Storybook.